The Appeal to Authority: When Fallacious Arguments Rely on Expertise

 False Equivalence: The Problem with Unreasonable Comparisons

-False equivalence is a logical fallacy that occurs when someone incorrectly asserts that two or more things are equivalent, simply because they share some characteristics, despite the fact that there are also notable differences between them.
-For example, a false equivalence is saying that cats and dogs are the same animal, since they’re both …
+False equivalence is a logical fallacy where someone incorrectly asserts that two (or more) things are equivalent simply because they share some characteristics, despite there also being substantial differences between them.
+For example, a false equivalence is saying that cats and dogs are the same animal, since they’re both mammals and have a tail. …

 Read more